Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Introduction

-A key insight behind this dilemma, is that one needs a trade-off between the expressive power of models and the complexity of the dataset to endorse margin bounds a prediction power.
-On one hand, when a model has a limited expressive power relative to the training dataset, in the sense that the training margin distributions CAN NOT be monotonically improved during training, the generalization or test error may be predicted from dynamics of normalized margin distributions.
-On the other hand, if we push too hard to improve margins by giving model too much degree of freedom such that the training margins are uniformly improved during training process, the predictability may be lost.
-A trade-off is thus necessary to balance the complexity of model and dataset in addition to margin improvement, otherwise one is doomed to meet Breiman's dilemma when the models arbitrarily increase the expressive power.
+A key insight behind this dilemma, is that one needs a trade-off between the expressive power of models and the complexity of the dataset to endorse training margins a prediction power.
+On one hand, when a model has a limited expressive power relative to the training dataset, in the sense that the low and high training margins CAN NOT be uniformly improved during training, low margins can be effectively enlarged during training by reducing the training loss, at the cost of sacrificing high margins that does not affect the training loss as much as low margins indicating mis-classfied samples.
+In this case, the generalization or test error may be predicted from dynamics of normalized training margin distributions by the increase-decrease phase transition that high margins experience.
+On the other hand, if we push too hard to improve margins by giving models too much degree of freedom such that the training margins are uniformly improved during training process, the predictability may be lost and overfitting may set in.
+A trade-off is thus necessary to balance the complexity of model and dataset, otherwise one is doomed to meet Breiman's dilemma when the models arbitrarily increase the expressive power.

 The example above shows that the expressive power of models relative to the complexity of dataset, can be observed from the dynamics of normalized margins in training, instead of counting the number of parameters in neural networks.
 In the sequel, our main contributions are to make these precise by revisiting the Rademacher complexity bounds on network generalization error.